Geometric Pose Affordance: 3D Human Pose with Scene Constraints: Introduction

-The question of how to represent geometry and incorporate the (hard) constraints it imposes into current learning-based approaches to modeling human pose is an open problem.
-There are several candidates for representing scene geometry: voxel representations of occupancy \cite{volumetric} are straightforward but demand significant memory and computation to achieve reasonable resolution; Point cloud \cite{pointcloud} representations provide more compact representations of surfaces by sampling but lack topological information about which locations in a scene constitute free space.
-Instead, we propose to utilize {\em multi-layer depth maps}~\cite{mdp} which provide a compact and nearly complete representation of geometric constraints that can be readily queried to verify pose-scene consistency.
+The question of how to represent geometry and incorporate the constraints it imposes with current learning-based approaches to modeling human pose is an open problem.
+There are several candidates for representing scene geometry: voxel representations of occupancy \citep{volumetric} are straightforward but demand significant memory and computation to achieve reasonable resolution; Point cloud \citep{pointcloud} representations provide more compact representations of surfaces by sampling but lack topological information about which locations in a scene constitute free space.
+Instead, we propose to utilize {\em multi-layer depth maps}~\citep{mdp} which provide a compact and nearly complete representation of scene geometry that can be readily queried to verify pose-scene consistency.

-We develop several approaches to utilize information contained in this representation.
-Since multi-layer depth is a view-centered representation of geometry, it can be readily incorporated as an additional input feature.
-We leverage estimates of 2D pose either as a heatmap or regressed coordinate and query the multi-layer depth map directly to extract features encoding local constraints on the z-coordinates of joints which can be used to predict geometry-aware 3D joint locations.
-Additionally, we introduce a differentiable loss that can encourage a model trained with such features to respect hard constraints imposed by scene geometry.
+We develop and evaluate several approaches to utilize information contained in the multi-layer depth map representation.
+Since multi-layer depth is a view-centered representation of geometry, it can be readily incorporated as an additional input feature channel.
+We leverage estimates of 2D pose either as a heatmap or regressed coordinate and query the multi-layer depth map directly to extract features encoding local constraints on the z-coordinates of joints that can be used to predict geometry-aware 3D joint locations.
+Additionally, we introduce a differentiable loss that encourages a model trained with such features to respect hard constraints imposed by scene geometry.
 We perform an extensive evaluation of our multi-layer depth map models on a range of scenes of varying complexity and occlusion.
-We provide both qualitative and quantitative evaluation on real data demonstrating that our pipeline improves upon scene-agnostic state-of-the-art methods for 3D pose estimation.
+We provide both qualitative and quantitative evaluation on real data demonstrating that these mechanisms for incorporating geometric constraints improves upon scene-agnostic state-of-the-art methods for 3D pose estimation.